quicwg/base-drafts/draft-ietf-quic-transport.md

 determinations.
 In the absence of these mechanisms, the recommended default maximum packet size is 1350 bytes for IPv6 and 1370 bytes for IPv4.

-QUIC endpoints that implement any kind of MTU discovery SHOULD maintain a separate PMTU estimate for each IP address the peer is using in a connection.
-Endpoints MAY maintain an estimate for each combination of local and remote IP addresses (as each pairing may have a different minimum MTU in the path).

 All handshake packets MUST include a PADDING frame if necessary to bring the packet to the maximum size the endpoint is enforcing.
-Furthermore, all IPv4 handshake packets MUST have the DF bit set.
+Furthermore, all IPv4 handshake packets SHOULD have the DF bit set.

+QUIC endpoints that implement any kind of MTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses (as each pairing may have a different maximum MTU in the path).

 A sender bundles one or more frames in a Regular QUIC packet.
 A sender MAY bundle any set of frames in a packet.
 All QUIC packets MUST contain a packet